-Approximately two-thirds of the 57 complaint files dismissed by the Ontario Judicial Council during the period of time covered by this report (38 complaints) were found to be outside the jurisdiction of the Council.
+Thirty-five (35) of the 57 complaint files dismissed were found to be outside the jurisdiction of the Council.
 Complaint files that were dismissed because they were found to be outside the jurisdiction of the Council are usually matters that are properly the subject of an appeal to another court (for example, a complainant did not agree with the sentence a judge handed down or a decision that had been made) and/or are matters where no actual allegation of judicial misconduct had been made but dissatisfaction with a judge's decision was expressed.
-This was the case with 15 of the 38 complaint files that fell into this category.
-Twenty-two of the 38 complaint files combined an unfounded allegation (such as bias, racism, sexism, or "improper actions") with a complaint about an appealable matter which, without evidence of judicial misconduct, was outside the jurisdiction of the Judicial Council.
-One complaint file was found to be outside the jurisdiction of the Judicial Council because the conduct complained of preceded the judge's appointment to the bench.
+This was the case with 9 of the 35 complaint files that fell into this category.
+Twenty-six (26) of the 35 complaint files that were dismissed because they were found to be outside the jurisdiction of the OIC combined what was determined to be an unfounded allegation of bias, racism, sexism, or "improper actions" with the complaint about an appealable matter.

-The remaining 19 complaints disposed of by the Ontario Judicial Council during the period of time covered by this report were determined to be unfounded after investigation.

-These 19 complaint files involved allegations that a judge had improperly conducted a case or had engaged in improper or illegal activity (e.g., tampering with court records), allegations of improper behaviour on the bench such as a judge being rude, belligerent, etc., or allegations that a judge's decision was made as a result of his or her alleged lack of impartiality, a conflict of interest or some form of bias.
+Twenty-two (22) of the 57 complaint files dismissed by the Ontario Judicial Council were determined to be unfounded after investigation.
+These 22 complaint files involved allegations that a judge had improperly conducted a case or had engaged in improper or illegal activity (e.g., tampering with court records), allegations of improper behaviour on the bench such as a judge being rude, belligerent, etc., or allegations that a judge's decision was made as a result of his or her alleged lack of impartiality, a conflict of interest or some form of bias.